GERD (Gastroesophageal Reflux Disease) / Acid Reflux Disease Denver

 What Is GERD?

-At the Institute of Esophageal and Reflux Surgery, Dr. Bell and Dr. Burke regularly treat the symptoms of GERD for Denver patients.
+At the Institute of Esophageal and Reflux Surgery, Dr. Bell regularly treats the symptoms of GERD for Denver patients.
 Gastroesophageal reflux disease (GERD), also known as acid reflux disease, occurs when excess stomach juice comes up into the esophagus.

 The most noxious component of stomach juice is acid.
 Medications can reduce the acid content in stomach juice, but for many patients, non-acid reflux will occur even with medication because the medication stops acid production – not reflux.